ubcuas/SkyPasta/README.md

 Optinal arguments:
 1. Connected camera type.
 Use "flir" to set to FLIR Camera, GenericUSB camera is used otherwise.
 Default: GenericUSB
+2. Tag images.
+Set to "tag" to tag images with geolocation Default: Not tagging images
-2. Seconds to run.
+3. Seconds to run.
 Set the number of seconds the code should run for.
 Set to -1 to run indefinitely.
 Default: -1

 ## Troubleshooting